 Directors should take particular care if a group of companies is involved

 Directors of multiple companies in a group should bear in mind that transactions within the group can be more vulnerable to challenge than transactions between group companies and third parties.
 A director who is the director of several companies within a group owes his duties to each particular company.
 When a group is poor financial health, conflicts may develop.
 For example, allowing group funding practices to continue which may have made sense in a time of financial health (such as diverting cash from one company to another via a group cash pooling mechanism) may be open to attack in an insolvency, if an insolvent company is thereby deprived of assets.
 A director could be liable for breach of duty for allowing such a practice to continue.
 Directors should also carefully consider whether any transactions might be construed as a preference or a transaction at an undervalue, for example repaying intragroup loans ahead of other creditors or granting guarantees in respect of liabilities of other group companies.

 The following practical steps should be taken:

-The information contained in this article is designed to provide a general introductory summary of the subject matters covered.
-It does not purport to be exhaustive or to provide legal advice, nor should it be used as a substitute for such advice.
+The information contained in this guide is intended to be a general introductory summary of the subject matters covered only.
+It does not purport to be exhaustive, or to provide legal advice, and should not be used as a substitute for such advice.